nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
-  - e.g. `add t/TITLE d/DESCRIPTION i/INGREDIENT s/STEP` can be `add t/Corndogs d/Delicious i/Flour s/Mix batter`
+  - e.g. `add t/TITLE d/DESCRIPTION i/INGREDIENT s/STEP [tag/TAG]` can be `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter`

+* TITLE, DESCRIPTION, STEP are words or sentences (Java String).
+  - e.g. `t/I am a title d/I am a description s/I am a step`

+* INGREDIENT is of the format {ingredient_name, quantity, unit_of_measurement, price_per_unit}
+  - e.g. `i/White wine vinegar, 2, tbsp, 0.10 i/large egg, 4, unit, 0.80`

 * Items in square brackets are optional.<br>
-  - e.g  `add t/Corndogs d/Delicious i/Flour s/Mix batter` is without the `tag/` flag as it is optional
+  - e.g  `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter` is without the `tag/` flag as it is optional

 * Items in between dollar signs, means that at least one of them is required
     - e.g. `edit 1 t/New title` is valid
     - e.g. `edit 1 t/New title d/Another description` is valid
     - e.g. `edit 1` is invalid because one of the flags `t/`, `d/`, `s/`, `i/`, `tag/` is needed

 * Items in double dollar signs, means that exactly one of them is required
     - `find r/Corndogs` is valid
     - `find` is not valid
     - `find r/Corndogs i/Flour` is not valid

 * Items with `…`​ after them can be used multiple times including zero times.<br>
-  - e.g. `add t/Corndogs d/Delicious i/Flour i/Eggs s/Mix batter s/Fry` is valid because the `i/` and `s/` flag can be used multiple times.
+  - e.g. `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 i/large egg, 4, unit, 0.80 s/Mix batter s/Fry` is valid because the `i/` and `s/` flag can be used multiple times.
 Since `i/` and `s/` are not surrounded by square brackets, they have to appear at least one time

 * Parameters can be in any order, .<br>
-    - e.g. `add t/Corndogs d/Delicious i/Flour s/Mix batter` and `add d/Delicious t/Corndogs i/Flour s/Mix batter` are the same
+    - e.g. `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter` and `add d/Delicious t/Corndogs i/Flour, 3.5, Cup, 0.30 s/Mix batter` are the same
-    - e.g. `add t/Corndogs d/Delicious i/Flour s/Mix batter s/Fry` and `add t/Corndogs s/Mix batter d/Delicious i/Flour s/Fry` is the same
+    - e.g. `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter s/Fry` and `add t/Corndogs s/Mix batter d/Delicious i/Flour, 3.5, Cup, 0.30 s/Fry` is the same

 * `s/` flags need to be chronological for accurate step numbering
-    - e.g. `add t/Corndogs d/Delicious i/Flour s/Mix batter s/Fry` would result in mixing batter before frying, but `add t/Corndogs d/Delicious i/Flour s/Fry s/Mix batter` would result in frying before mixing batter
+    - e.g. `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter s/Fry` would result in mixing batter before frying, but `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Fry s/Mix batter` would result in frying before mixing batter
-    - e.g. `add t/Corndogs d/Deliciouss s/Mix batter i/Flour s/Fry`.
+    - e.g. `add t/Corndogs d/Deliciouss s/Mix batter i/Flour, 3.5, Cup, 0.30 s/Fry`.
 Since the mixing batter still comes before frying, this is correct

 * If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
-  - e.g. `add t/Corndogs d/Delicious i/Flour s/Mix batter` and `add t/Corndogs d/Awful d/Delicious i/Flour s/Mix batter` are the same as `d/` is only expected once
+  - e.g. `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter` and `add t/Corndogs d/Awful d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter` are the same as `d/` is only expected once

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
     - `list`, `exit`, `help`

 </div>

+---
 ### Viewing help : `help`

 Shows a message explaining how to access the help page.